AIPAC’s Defeat of Jamaal Bowman Disguises Its Weakness

 What made Bowman such a vulnerable candidate?

-In fact, Bowman wasn’t even disliked in the district, with voters holding a favorable opinion of him by a fifty-three to forty-one margin.
-It’s just that Latimer was better liked: 65 percent viewed him favorably, compared to 23 percent who gave an unfavorable view.
+In fact, Bowman wasn’t even disliked in the district, with voters holding a favorable opinion of him by a 53 to 41 margin.
+It’s just that Latimer was better liked: 65 percent viewed him favorably, compared to 23 percent who had an unfavorable view.

 Bowman’s disadvantage went well beyond the issue of Israel.
 Having come out of nowhere to win the seat in 2020, he was never secure in the district.
 As the Huffington Post’s Daniel Marans reported, Bowman won reelection handily in 2022 largely because the establishment vote was split between two candidates.